Frequently Asked Questions

 How much should I practice?

+Consistency of daily practice is necessary to build momentum.
+Students build on top of what they learn and create a compounding effect.
+Practice must become a part of daily routine.
 A helpful tip to make practice a part of your daily routine by attaching it to an already existing habit.
 Do you always have a snack after school?
 Practice immediately after.
 Perhaps it can be a short session before school each morning or before dinner each night.
 Making practice a daily habit is necessary but creating new habits can be challenging - try building new habits by attaching it to a pre-existing habit.

 What piano should I get?

-How can I get inspired?
+How can I get inspired or stay motivated?

 Discover Classical Music in Calgary here and visit the RecKIMmended page here.